bentoml/BentoML/docs/source/deployment/sql_server.rst

 The last step is to create a procedure for model deployment and prediction.
-We will create a procedure predict_species and as an external script we will run the bento saved bundle.
+Create a procedure predict_species and as an external script run the bento saved bundle.

 .. code-block:: bash

     import bentoml as usual and set the saved_path to the location where the bento bundle is saved.

     Load the bundle using bentoml.load().
-Now we can use this model loaded from the saved bundle to make predictions and deploy the model.
+Now use this model loaded from the saved bundle to make predictions and deploy the model.
 List all the input and output features.

     Here is the complete script